liuguofang/figsci/README.md

   library(figsci)
 ```

-If it doesn't work, you can download the zip file, unzipped it and the following worked.
+If it doesn't work, you can download the zip file (you will see the green button "clone or download." on top right place), unzipped it and the following worked.

 ```{R,results="hide",warning=FALSE,message = FALSE}
 devtools::install("C:\\Users\\liuguofang\\Desktop\\figsci-master")